 Beef Brisket Empanadas are truly the best way to use any Leftover Brisket!
 But you can use any beef since we mix it all up in a food processor.

 There are some amazing uses for leftover brisket, from chili, to pizza, to tacos, and more.
 But one of my favorite, and most indulgent, is using the leftover meat as a filling for these incredible beef empanadas.

-The Best Beef Empanada Filling
+Beef Empanada Ingredients

 The best beef empanadas start with flavorful meat.
 For us that means smoked beef brisket.
 You can use whatever brisket you have, but we can’t get enough smoked brisket around these parts.